 Garnish with a sprig of fresh rosemary, if possible.
 The herbal aroma of rosemary on the rim of the glass really enhances the drink.
 With each sip, the scent of the rosemary mingles with the flavor of cranberry, lime, and gin.
 Crush the leaves slightly with your fingertips for the full effect.

-This is such a simple recipe, it’s hard to vary it much but here’s a few suggestions.
+This is such a simple recipe, it’s difficult to vary it much but here’s a few suggestions.

 - If you like a sweeter drink, use a cranberry cocktail juice or add simple syrup.